Freedom of Information and Government Accountability

 Our Idea:

 • Modernize code of conduct for politicians expanding to also include social media use.
-There’s a clear rise in government elected officials that have become voter blocking fanatic’s and blocking anyone that has a different opinion.
-If the government or politicians are afraid to be publicly scrutinized, its probably not in the best interest of the public.
-For example: Elected officials and politicians shouldn’t be blocking people on their government messaging social media accounts.
+There’s a clear rise in government elected officials that have become voter blocking fanatic’s and blocking anyone that has a different opinion or turns off comment in an attempt to reduce public scrutiny.
+If the government or politicians are afraid to be publicly scrutinized.
+What ever the government is doing is probably not in the best interest of the public.
+For example: Elected officials and politicians shouldn’t be blocking people on their government messaging social media accounts or limiting discussion also know as debates by turning off comments.
 This would apply to all levels of government in British Columbia.